Parking fees

 Self-pay stations accept cash, coin, debit cards, contactless payment, Visa and MasterCard.
 They do not accept checks, Discover or American Express cards.

-Using a County Parks Parking Pass
+Using a County Parks Annual Parking Pass

-An annual pass can be purchased for $30 online or from a fee collector.
+An annual pass can be purchased for $40 online or from a fee collector.

 Passes from other agencies, such as the Washington State Parks Discover Pass, are NOT accepted at the four county regional parks listed above.
+More information below.

 Using the Flowbird Mobile App